sourcefrog/conserve/doc/deletion.md

 Deleting bands can break another client who is currently writing to them, but they should break in a safe way, just seeing that the band is no longer present.

-Deleting unreferenced blocks or temporary files while a backup is underway could break the backup, by deleting data that it just wrote and is soon going to reference from an index.
+Deleting unreferenced blocks or temporary files while a backup is underway could potentially break the backup, by deleting data that it just wrote and is soon going to reference from an index.
+This is prevented by a `DeleteGuard` which aborts the deletion if there are any concurrent writes of new bands.

-## Deletion guards

-As a safety measure therefore, Conserve won't delete blocks or temporary files if a backup is pending, or if a backup is made between identifying the files to delete, and actually deleting them.

-Before starting to collect a list of unreferenced files or temporary files, Conserve checks the id of the last band, and checks whether it's closed.
-If it's not closed, this is immediately an error.

-Conserve then collects a list of files to delete, in particular by finding all present blocks and subtracting all referenced blocks.

-Before actually begining deletion, Conserve then checks the last version is the same as previously observed.